 How to pay your tax bill

 There are two dates in the year when personal tax payments fall due, being the 31st January and the 31st July.
-Whilst we remind all of our clients of the amounts they are due to pay, its worthwhile outlining how to make those payments!
+Whilst we remind all of our clients of the amounts they’re due to pay, it’s worthwhile outlining how to make those payments!

 There are some important considerations around how to pay your tax bill, with time being the primary one!